Lisa M. Reed on Surviving Skin Cancer to Thriving in MLSP

 I have 3 words I try to live by….Encourage, Empower and Embrace.

-I’ve been through very dark times and when I look back on them now I wonder how I ever survived.
+I have been through very dark times and when I look back on them now I wonder how I ever survived.

 “I want to Inspire people…I want someone to look at me and say, ‘Because of you I didn’t give up’”